rogertinsley/java-hello-world/README.md

 # Hello world

-Playin' around with the jvm and spring boot...
+Playin' around with the jvm and springboot...

+install docker and enjoy!

 ```bash
 docker compose up